 SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators SA: Environmental Dimension SEA Theme: Biodiversity/ Human health/ Fauna/ Flora/ Climatic factors/ Landscape/ Material assets.
 6. Biodiversity & Green Infrastructure To conserve, enhance and increase biodiversity levels and Green & Blue Infrastructure Will it protect SPAs SAC and SSSI?
 Will it protect, maintain and enhance or provide mitigation for sites designated for their local nature conservation interest?
 Does the plan seek to prevent habitat & wildlife corridor fragmentation?
 Does it provide opportunities for provision & enhancement of priority habitat or species?
 Does it provide opportunities for provision & enhancement of green space / green infrastructure?
 Will it lead to a loss of or damage to a designated geological site?
 Will it provide opportunities for people to access the natural environment?
-Will it conserve and enhance biodiversity taking into account the impacts of climate Whilst sites being within close proximity of a range of services is beneficial, sites being out of range of services would have clear negatives.
+Will it conserve and enhance biodiversity taking into Whilst sites being within close proximity of a range of services is beneficial, sites being out of range of services would have clear negatives.
 Sites can be located away from existing services; however can also provide new services and facilities, which would provide positives depending on the number, nature and need for the new local services to be provided.
 The potential effects on the interest feature of a SSSI or a local designated biodiversity site will vary dependent on the nature of the biodiversity site or what mitigation can be achieved to avoid adverse effects or even achieve positive effects.
 Therefore, this will need to take into account why the site is designated.
-In broad terms the following will be used in relation to sites: Does the site include a SSSI or Local Wildlife Site with an anticipated negative impact - a significant negative effect for the site include a SSSI or SSSI: Within the Impact Risk Zone for all planning applications significant negative effect for the site include existing settlements minor negative impact (-).
-Within the Impact Risk Zone for residential development between 10 & 49 dwellings outside existing settlements minor negative impact (-).
-Net loss/gain Local/National nature reserves Net loss/gain Local wildlife sites (Biological SINCs) Net loss/gain SSSIs Open space managed to green flag award standard New and enhanced open space Species at risk by development Number of sites with mitigation work included in the project?
+In broad terms the following will be used in relation to sites: • Does the site include a SSSI or Local Wildlife Site with an anticipated negative impact - a significant negative effect labeled impact Risk Zones for SSSI: • Within the Impact Risk Zone for all planning applications significant negative effect labeled within the Impact Risk Zone for residential development between 10 & 49 dwellings outside existing settlements minor negative impact (-). • Within the Impact Risk Zone for Within the Impact Risk Zone for residential development between 10 & 49 dwellings outside existing settlements minor negative impact (-).
+Net loss/gain Local/National nature reserves Net loss/gain Local wildlife sites (Biological SINCs) Net loss/gain SSSIs Open space managed to green flag award standard New and enhanced open space Species at risk by development Number of sites with mitigation work included in the project? account the impacts of climate change? residential development between 50 & 99 dwellings outside existing